Golf Handicap Calculator

 Not all courses present the same challenge.
 A short par-70 municipal course plays very differently from a championship par-72 layout with thick rough and fast greens.
 The course rating estimates how a scratch golfer (someone with a zero handicap) would score under normal conditions.
 Slope rating measures the relative difficulty for a bogey golfer (around a 20 handicap) compared with that scratch golfer.
 Higher slopes indicate greater difficulty for the everyday player.
 These ratings ensure handicaps remain fair when you play away from your home course.

 Imagine your average score for 18 holes is 92, the course rating is 72.0, and the slope rating is 120.
-Substituting into the formula gives (92 - 72) × 113 ÷ 120 = 18.87.
-Rounded to one decimal place, your handicap index would be 18.9.
-During competitions, you would subtract 19 strokes from your final score to compare with scratch golfers.
+Substituting into the formula gives (92 - 72) × 113 ÷ 120 = 18.83.
+Rounded to one decimal place, your handicap index would be 18.8.
+During competitions, that rounds to 19 strokes taken off your gross score to compare fairly against a scratch golfer.

 Improving Your Handicap